umccr/gen3-doc/cilogon/README.md

 ## COmanage Registry

 Update COmanage to add an OIDC Client to the Collaborative Organisation (CO) that will access Gen3.
-The OIDC client provides the ‘client_idandclient_secret` for the Fence config.
+The OIDC Client provides the `client_id` and `client_secret` for the Fence config.

-The CILogon OIDC config expects a Gen3 username.
-The following steps provide a Gen3 username to the CILogon configuration and enable storage of the corresponding value in the CILogon LDAP repository.
+The CILogon OIDC config expects a `gen3username`.
+The following steps outline the steps to configure a Gen3 username for the CILogon service and enable storage of the corresponding value in the CILogon LDAP repository.

+The following steps are performed from within the CO requiring access to Gen3.
-From with the CO, add an **Extended Type** for the Gen3 username (Configuration > Extended Types).
+1) Add an **Extended Type** for the Gen3 username (Configuration > Extended Types).

 <img src="./imgs/extended types.jpg"/>

-Add an **Identifier Assignment** for a GEN3Username (Configuration > Identifier Assignments).
+2) Add an **Identifier Assignment** for a GEN3Username (Configuration > Identifier Assignments).

 <img src="./imgs/identifier assignment.jpg"/>

-Add a **Service** for Gen3 (Configuration > Services).
+3) Add a **Service** for Gen3 (Configuration > Services).

 <img src="./imgs/services.jpg"/>

-Add the **OIDC CLient** for Gen3 (Configuration > OIDC Clients).
+4) Add the **OIDC CLient** for Gen3 (Configuration > OIDC Clients).

 <img src="./imgs/OIDC client.jpg"/>

 **Note:** Minting a new ODIC Claim for Gen3 necessitates that CILogon.org has boarded the CO in order to delegate the management of OIDC clients to the CO.
 This enables the CO admin or COmanage platform admin to mint new OIDC clients without further approval.

-Once the CO has the ability to mint OIDC Clients, click **Add a New OIDC Client**, fill the fields and submit the form.
+5) Once the CO has the ability to mint OIDC Clients, click **Add a New OIDC Client**, fill the fields and submit the form.
 The client ID and secret will be automatically generated.
 Add the secret to Fence configuration - CILogon only records a secure hash of the value and cannot recover the secret if it is lost.
 If that happens, just create a new client and reconfigure the service.

 To retrieve a user’s Gen3Username from LDAP, there should be a **LDAP to Claim mapping** for voPersonApplicationUID;app-gen3 to OIDC Claim Name sub.